ForomePlatform/airflow-cwl-docker/README.md

 Only if you need to adjust authentication settings, follow these steps or execute a similar procedure:

+1. Ensure, that network, created by docker for Airflow containers can be authenticated by PostgreSQL.

-1. docker-compose will create network with subnet 172.16.238.0/24 and gateway 172.16.238.1/32 (it works in both beses: PostgreSQL on host and PostgreSQL in container).
+By default, docker-compose creates network with subnet 172.16.238.0/24 and gateway 172.16.238.1/32 (it works in both modes: PostgreSQL on the host and PostgreSQL in a container).

+If you need to change these network parameters, edit `networks` section in `docker-compose.yaml`, at the bottom of the file.

 2. Configure authentication in `pg_hba.conf`